Naros/debezium-jdbc-demo/README.md

 ### Deploy with column/data type propagation

-Debezium's has the ability to produce events with more column-based details including type, length, and precision.
+Debezium has the ability to produce events with more column-based details including type, length, and precision.
 In order to see how this works, the demonstration includes one additional JSON file, `register-source-mysql-propagation.json`.
-W
-hen taking a look at the contents of this file, what's important are the following entries:
+When taking a look at the contents of this file, what's important are the following entries:

 ```json
 {